onsightit/web-wallet/README.md

 Local vs Not-Local configuration:

-The config file parameter 'rpcconnect' determines whether the daemon (and thus Web-Wallet) is local or not-local, even if the daemon and Web-Wallet are both running on the same machine.
-Web-Wallet's boolean flag 'isLocal' is determined to be true if 'rpcconnect' is one of the following:
+The config file parameter 'rpcconnect' determines whether the daemon is local or not-local, even if the daemon and YourApp are both running on the same machine.
+YourApp's boolean flag 'isLocal' is determined to be true if 'rpcconnect' is one of the following:

  > rpcconnect=127.0.0.1
  > rpcconnect=localhost
  > rpcconnect=192.168.x.x
  > rpcconnect=hostname_with_no_tld

-The last two examples allow for Web-Wallet to be considered 'local', even though the node and daemon may be running on different machines on the same local network.
+The last two examples allow for YourApp to be considered 'local', even though the node and daemon may be running on different machines on the same local network.

-If the daemon and Web-Wallet are both running on the same machine, you can still define Web-Wallet as NOT-local by setting the 'rpcconnect' parameter to a fully qualified domain name (i.e. myhost.homelan.net), which requirs a simple modification to the machine's hosts file. (e.g. 192.168.1.246 myhost.homelan.net)
+If the daemon and YourApp are both running on the same machine, you can still define YourApp as NOT-local by setting the 'rpcconnect' parameter to a fully qualified domain name (i.e. myhost.homelan.net), which requirs a simple modification to the machine's hosts file. (e.g. 192.168.1.246 myhost.homelan.net)

-If 'isLocal' is true, more control over Web-Wallet is allowed. (i.e. encrypting the wallet, locking/unlocking the wallet for sending/staking, and more wallet stats and features are available.)
+If 'isLocal' is true, more control over YourApp is allowed. (i.e. encrypting the wallet, locking/unlocking the wallet for sending/staking, and more wallet stats and features are available.)

 [See 'rpcconnect' in the coin's source code, init.cpp, for more information.]

-If you need to run Web-Wallet app from a "sub directory" of the main web-site (e.g. https://example.com/wallet/), change the settings.json parameter, chRoot to: "".
+If you need to run YourApp app from a "sub directory" of the main web-site (e.g. https://example.com/wallet/), change the settings.json parameter, chRoot to: "".

 ## Running:

 Windows:

- > web-wallet.bat
+ > YourApp.bat

  (If supervisor is not installed, run 'npm install supervisor'.)

 Linux:

- > web-wallet.sh
+ > YourApp.sh

  (If 'daemon' is not installed, please consult your Linux distro's documentation for installing 'daemon'.)

-Web-Wallet has an admin account pre-defined which you can login with:
+YourApp has an admin account pre-defined which you can login with:

  > Login:    MASTER_ACCOUNT
  > Password: password  (you will be required to change this)

-The MASTER_ACOUNT always sees Web-Wallet as 'local' and has views into the wallet as if you were running a Qt wallet (i.e. the full wallet balance).
+The MASTER_ACOUNT always sees YourApp as 'local' and has views into the wallet as if you were running a Qt wallet (i.e. the full wallet balance).

-To setup individual accounts, use Web-Wallet's Signup page, or login with a social media account.
+To setup individual accounts, use YourApp's Signup page, or login with a social media account.